sujitojha1/EVA4/S13/README.md

-# Problem Statement EVA 4, Session12 : Tine Imagenet
+# Problem Statement EVA 4, Session13 : YoloV3

-## Target:

-*  Assignment A:
+Assignment:

+1. OpenCV Yolo: SOURCE (Links to an external site.)
+  1. Run this above code on your laptop or Colab.
+  2. Take an image of yourself, holding another object which is there in COCO data set (search for COCO classes to learn).
+  3. Run this image through the code above.
+  4. Upload the link to GitHub implementation of this
+  5. Upload the annotated image by YOLO.
+2. Training Custom Dataset on Colab for YoloV3
-  1. Download this TINY IMAGENET (Links to an external site.) dataset.
+  1. Refer to this Colab File: LINK (Links to an external site.)
-  2. Train ResNet18 on this dataset (70/30 split) for 50 Epochs.
-Target 50%+ Validation Accuracy.
-  3. Submit Results.
-Of course, you are using your own package for everything.
-You can look at this (Links to an external site.) for reference.
+  2. Refer to this GitHub Repo (Links to an external site.)

-## Results

-*  Total Parameters = 11,271,432
-*  After 50 Epochs, Final Train Accuracy = 89.47%
-*  After 50 Epochs, Final Test Accuracy = 59.12%

-## Analysis

-*  Target accuracy > 50% using Reset18 new architecture.
-Model performance is not good as it severly overfitting.

-#

-## Target:

-* Assignment B:
+  3. Collect a dataset of 500 images and annotate them.
+Please select a class for which you can find a YouTube video as well.
+Steps are explained in the readme.md file on GitHub.
+  4. Once done:
+    a.
+Download (Links to an external site.) a very small (~10-30sec) video from youtube which shows your class.
-  1. Download 50 images of dogs.
-Use this (Links to an external site.) to annotate bounding boxes around the dogs.
+    b.
+Use ffmpeg (Links to an external site.) to extract frames from the video.
-  2. Download JSON file.
-  3. Describe the contents of this JSON file in FULL details (you don't need to describe all 10 instances, anyone would work).
+    c.
+Upload on your drive (alternatively you could be doing all of this on your drive to save upload time)
+    d.
+Inter on these images using detect.py file. **Modify** detect.py file if your file names do not match the ones mentioned on GitHub.
+    e. `python detect.py --conf-thres 0.3 --output output_folder_name`
-  4. Refer to this tutorial (Links to an external site.).
-Find out the best total numbers of clusters.
-Upload link to your Colab File uploaded to GitHub.
+    f.
+Use ffmpeg (Links to an external site.) to convert the files in your output folder to video

-## Results

-Total number of clusters (no transformation) = 5
-Total number of clusters with log transformation = 5

-## Analysis

-Total number of cluster of bounding boxes are 5
+    g.
+Upload the video to YouTube.
+  5. Share the link to your GitHub project with the steps as mentioned above
+  6. Share the link of your YouTube video
+  7. Share the link of your YouTube video on LinkedIn, Instagram, etc!
+You have no idea how much you'd love people complimenting you!